 Foreword 4

 Who is subject to the GDPR?
 5

 When will it apply?
 8

 Lawful grounds for processing 9

 Consent 12

 Privacy notices 15

 Purpose limitation 18

 Rights of data subjects 20

 Accountability 23

 Privacy by design 26

-Automated decision-making and profiling 28
+Automated processing and profiling 28

 Data security and data breach notification 30

 Data processors 32

 Data transfers to "third countries" 34

 Remedies, liability and penalties 38

 Supervisory authorities 40

+What next?
+43

-Contacts 44
+Contacts 46